What is the Law Regarding Employment in Wilton?

-Most forms of work relationships are "at-will", though in some circumstances the employer and employee will have an employment contract for a particular period of time.
-In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
-If an employment contract exists between the parties, state and federal laws will determine the validity and enforcement of the contract terms for people living in Wilton.
+Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
+In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Wilton.

 Anti-Discrimination laws in Wilton

-Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Wilton.
-Wilton residents must follow laws which prohibit employer discrimination against members of various classes.
-These classes include age, gender, race, religion, disability, and national origin.
+Discrimination is illegal at any point of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Wilton.
+People living in Wilton must abide by laws stating it is illegal for employers to discriminate against people who belong to particular classes.
+These classes may be based on race, national origin, gender, religion, disability, and age.